Composing and/or altering your academic programme

 Composing your academic programme

-After registration, you need to compose and request your personal study programme for the (entire) upcoming academic year via your student file.
+After registration, you need to compose and request your personal study programme for the (entire) upcoming academic year via your student portal.
 Please do this as soon as possible to avoid queues.

 Please note the following: